We tested 4 different packing cubes: Which one is best?

 The Away Packing Cubes are some of the most expensive cubes you'll find.
 If you're one to care about aesthetics, they definitely have a more premium look to them.
 All sides are the same color, including the mesh paneling and the zippers.

-At around $45 — which is significantly more expensive than the others tested — these cubes are not worth it, in my opinion.
+At around $48 — which is significantly more expensive than the others tested — these cubes aren't worth it, in my opinion.
 However, one thing that stands out on these cubes is that the sides are slightly taller and the material is more flexible than what you'll find with the Amazon Basics brand, so you can fit more in a cube of similar length and width.

 But, with no handle, smaller zippers, and a significantly higher price point, the pros don't outweigh the cons for me.